vpurushoth18/CLIPDIFF/README.md

 mkdir trained
 ```

-You can download the [Pretrained Weights](https://drive.google.com/drive/folders/1qOYVpZy57clJPF6AThsnO0Tfy4zq-gg1?usp=sharing) from the IDC Adaptation and the [Trained Weights](https://drive.google.com/drive/folders/18UfIvwKt0EE14EbogJycMmANpUJtsZbE?usp=sharing) from the IDC Finetuning.
+You can download the [Pretrained Weights](https://drive.google.com/drive/folders/1qOYVpZy57clJPF6AThsnO0Tfy4zq-gg1?usp=sharing) from the tea-based IDC Adaptation and the [Trained Weights](https://drive.google.com/drive/folders/18UfIvwKt0EE14EbogJycMmANpUJtsZbE?usp=sharing) from the tea-based IDC Finetuning.
 You would get

 ## How to Run